DCAN-Labs/hbcd-docs/docs/data_access/resp_data_use.md

 <p>The purpose of this warning is to offer guidance for research design, data interpretation, and communication of findings, including conceptual information.</p>
 </div>
 </p>
-Warnings section of readthedocs RUD homepage: "These warnings also include conceptual information (e.g., difference between sex assigned at birth and gender identity, the possibility of bias due to attrition or non-response)."
-We will remove the example, "(e.g., difference between sex assigned at birth and gender identity, the possibility of bias due to attrition or non-response)".
-This will be replaced with a new example.

 ## Recommendations for Rigorous, Reproducible, and Responsible Data Use
 The HBCD Responsible Use of Data Committee (RUDC) provides the following guidance for researchers planning to use HBCD data: